-Welcome to Year 1 - Willow Class
+Welcome to Willow Class ~ Year 1

 On Monday morning books are available in the classroom from 8.40 am for children to share with parents or other adults.
 Please come along and encourage your child to share a book.

+In Willow class we encourage the children to change their books for reading at home every day.
+We place them on the school reading programme where the books are colour banded.
+Children choose their own book from a selection of the appropriate colour.
 We like the children to be as independent as they can and the routine of putting their books in the ‘Books in’ box first thing in the morning will become established fairly quickly.
 They will change their books during the day at an allocated time and these will then go in the ‘Books out’ box and be given out at the end of the day.
-As usual reading records will stay with the books so you can put your comments in to let us know how your child is doing at home.
+Reading records will stay with the books so you can put your comments in to let us know what your child enjoyed about their book.

-We make regular use of the school library and books are chosen and taken home every Tuesday.
-It is helpful if books can be returned the following Tuesday so new ones can be selected.
+We make regular use of the school library and books are chosen and taken home every Thursday.
+It is helpful if books can be returned the following Thursday so new ones can be selected.

-Katrina Brown and Susan Bates September 2016
+Katrina Brown September 2018

 In May 2017, we had an exciting visit from Cosmo’s dad to show us his water bottle rockets as part of our transport topic.
 Each house had a different rocket .
 The Greenfinch rocket flew the furthest, about 30 metres.
 Willow children thought of many reasons why the rockets flew different distances.